MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 Submit your firmware package as a separate driver submission.

 The drive firmware update package INF targets the new node **SWC\StorageIHVabcd-firmwareupdate** and invokes the Windows 10 storage firmware update driver.
 For a software-enumerated component device to function, its parent must be started.
-In order to use StorFwUpdate drive, developers should use the Include/Needs INF directives in the [DDInstall section](../install/inf-ddinstall-section.md) for each possible `[DDInstall.*]` section to the corresponding `[StorFwUpdate.*]` sections as shown below, regardless of whether the INF specifies any directives for that section or not:
+In order to use StorFwUpdate drive, developers should use the Include/Needs INF directives in the [DDInstall section](../install/inf-ddinstall-section.md) for each possible `[DDInstall.*]` section to the corresponding `[StorFwUpdate.*]` sections as shown here, regardless of whether the INF specifies any directives for that section or not:

 ```inf
 [StorFwUpdateOem.NT]